lubuntu-team/manual/source/D/upgrading.rst

 .. image:: 02_up-to-date.png

-Since 18.10 is not an LTS (Long Term Support) release, you may have to opt in for non LTS versions of Lubuntu.
+If you're not on a LTS (Long Term Support) release, you may have to opt in for non LTS versions of Lubuntu.
     - Select the Updates -> Notify me of a new Ubuntu version -> For any new version, from Software and Updates.
     - Close the update manager, and you should be prompted to upgrade to the latest release.
-    - Alternatively, you can start a terminal :kbd:`Ctorol + Alt + T` and type in the command
+    - Alternatively, you can start a terminal :kbd:`Ctrl + Alt + T` and type in the command

 .. code::